robertahunt/specify7-wiki/Issue-Workflow-Proposal.md

 [Unresolved closed issues](https://github.com/specify/specify7/issues?utf8=%E2%9C%93&q=is%3Aissue+milestone%3Aprerelease+is%3Aclosed+-label%3Aresolved) should be verified as being resolved by QA staff and either labeled **resolved** or *re-opened*.

 ## Reporting
-In the interest of continuity, a live Bugzilla style [report](https://rawgit.com/benanhalt/3224d141f93c6e1da05c/raw/specify7-issues.html) can be generated using the GitHub API.
+In the interest of continuity, a live Bugzilla style [report](https://rawgit.com/benanhalt/3224d141f93c6e1da05c/raw/specify7-issues.html) can be generated from a [script](https://gist.github.com/benanhalt/3224d141f93c6e1da05c) using the GitHub API.
 The report is organized according to the release schedule and sorted by resolution, status and priority.